shamasun/SAA-C03/02. Tech Fundamentals/README.md

         - Is also a DNS zone hosted on DNS Name Servers
         - The Name servers here host the zone containing the details of records for a given domain.
 That is, the name servers store the zonefiles for netflix.com (say).
 IP addresses are available in these zonefiles.

 #### 2.9.3 How DNS works? - walking the tree
+- Querying www.netflix.com
+- Check local DNS cache on local machine.
+This file therefore overrides DNS.
+- If the local client isn't aware of the IP address already
+    - Use a DNS resolver
+        - = A DNS Server
+        - Often runs on a home router/ ISP
+        - also has a local cache.
+Checked first (non-authoritatve answer)
+    - When DNS resolver has no cached entry
+        - Queries root zone
+        - Root Servers return Name Servers for ".com" TLD
+    - Resolver queries one of the .com TLDs for www.netflix.com
+    - If the "netflix.com" domain is registered, details of the netflix.com domain returned to DNS resolver.
+    - NS for netflix.com is then queried for www.netflix.com.
+Authoritative result.
+    - Resolver caches result for better prformance later.
+    - Finally, returns results to client machine
+- Every step moves us closer to authoritative result (walking the tree)

 #### 2.9.4 What happens when a domain is registered?
+- Four key entities
+    - Person registering
+    - Domain registrar (Route53 regsitered domains, Hover, etc)
+    - Hosting provider (Route53 Hosted zones, Hover, etc)
+    - TLD Registry (like Verisign for .com)
+    - TLD zone
+- Registar and Hosting Provider - not the same
+    - Registrar = allows purchase of domains.
+Have relationship with various TLD registries.
+    - Hosting Providers = operate name servers that host DNS zones
+    - Some companies perform one or both functions (like Route53 and Hover)
+- Steps in registration
+    1. Pay for domain to Domain Registar (GoDaddy, Route53, Hover, etc,)
+    2. Now, need a zone for domain being registered
+        - if same company, zone created and hosted automatically
+    3. Domain Registrar communicates this to TLD registry
+    4. The TLD registry, adds relevant info to the .com TLD zone. $\implies$ Domain now live

 #### 2.9.5 Why do we need DNSSEC?
+- Security add-on for DNS
+    - **Chain of Trust** from root zone --> records
+    - in **cryptographically verifiable** way
+- Benefits
+    - Data origin authentication $\implies$ is data from "netflix.com" from the real netflix.com?
+    - Data Integrity Protection $\implies$ has data been modified in transit?
+- Additive.
+Doesnt replace DNS.
+    - DNS device gets DNS results
+    - DNSSEC capable device gets DNS and DNSSEC results.
+        - DNSSEC doesn't correct anything, Validation only.
+- DNS when disrupted by bad actors (simplified example)
+    - Evil Bob queries catagram.io (say)
+    - Domain resolver begins walking the tree.
+    - Before authoritative results are obtained, evil Bob responds with a fake response.
+    - $\implies$ poisons cache at the resolver.
+    - Good Bob queries for a catagram.io record.
+Gets poisoned result.
+- Command prompt differences (DNS vs. DNS+ DNSSEC)
+    - Run to observe differences
+        ```
+        dig www.icann.org
+        dig www.icann.org +dnssec
+        ```
+    - For every normal DNS result, notice an RRSIG record in DNSSEC
+        - RRSIG = digital signature of record it corresponds to.
+        - can be used to validate

 #### 2.9.6 How DNSSEC Works within a Zone?
+This section focuses on data integrity protection.
+- **Resource Recordset (RRSET)** =  records with same name and type is an RRSET
+    - Consider zone icann.org
+        - Has MX records for mail exchange server (say)
+        - Say, icann.org has 4 MX type resource records
+    - DNSSEC works on RRSETs only
+- **RRSIG** = stores digital signature of RRSET
+- **Zone signing Key (ZSK)** = pair of public and private keys
+- If a bad actor changes MX record set, email could be redirected.
+- Signing process
+    - Take RRSET
+    - Cryptographic signing using private key
+    - Private part is NOT stored in zone
+    - Signed result stored in zone as RRSIG record alongside RRSET
+    - A bad actor may change RRSET.
+But RRSIG cannot be changed.
+- How does domain resolver verify RRSIG?
+    - Using Public key
+    - Consider a DNSSEC enabled zone icann.org (say).
+It has these records -
+        - RRSET
+        - RRSIG
+        - DNSKEY.
+Two types
+            - value 256 $\implies$ public part of ZSK
+            - value 257 $\implies$ KSK
+    - Resolver validates RRSET vs. RRSIG + Public part of ZSK
+    - Trusts that
+        - Only zone admin has access to private key
+        - DNSKEY has not been changed.
+            - Can we trust the DNSKEY (ZSK)?
+Someone could have -
+                - Put a fake DNSKEY (ZSK) in the zone
+                - Taken its private part to create a new RRSIG for the RRSET
+                - and taken over the emails of this domain!
+    - RRSIG of DNSKEY can validate that DNSKEY is unchanged
+        - this RRSIG is created by KSK
+        - But, can we trust the DNSKEY (KSK) then?
+See below.
+- KSK
+    - In the KSK scenario, these are records in a zone -
+        - RRSET
+        - RRSIG of RRSET
+        - DNSKEY (ZSK)
+        - RRSIG of DNSKEY (ZSK)
+        - DNSKEY (KSK)
+    - The DNSKEY (KSK) is referenced from the parent.
+        - Indicator of parent zone's trust
+        - Do you see how this makes it difficult for a bad actor now!

 #### 2.9.7 DNSSEC Chain of Trust
+How it works?
+- Delegated Sign (DS) Record

 #### 2.9.8 DNSSEC Root Signing Ceremony